SATHASHINI-S/SATHASHINI-S.github.io/content/blog/content.md

 Apart from the technical sessions, the meetup offered great opportunities to interact with developers from different backgrounds—startups, MNCs, and academia.
 We discussed:

-- Migration strategies to Java 21
-- Adoption of microservices in Spring Boot
-- Real-world concurrency challenges
-- GCP vs AWS for enterprise Java workloads

 This face-to-face interaction added immense value to the experience.